-Examples of Land Covers Excluded from Buffers Examples of Land Covers Included in Buffers Notes: buffers do not cross these land covers; areas of open water adjacent to the AA are not included in the assessment of the AA or its buffer. at-grade bike and foot trails, or trails (with light traffic) horse trails natural upland habitats nature or wildland parks range land and pastures railroads (with infrequent use: 2 trains per day or less) roads not hazardous to wildlife, such as seldom used rural roads, forestry roads or private roads swales and ditches commercial developments fences that interfere with the movements of wildlife (i.e. food safety fences that prevent the movement of deer, rabbits and frogs) intensive agriculture (row crops, orchards and vineyards) golf courses paved roads (two lanes or larger) lawns active railroads (more than 2 trains per day) parking lots horse paddocks, feedlots, turkey ranches, etc. residential areas sound walls sports fields • vegetated levees urbanized parks with active recreationpedestrian/bike trails (with heavy traffic)
+Examples of Land Covers Excluded from Buffers Examples of Land Covers Included in Buffers Notes: buffers do not cross these land covers; areas of open water adjacent to the AA are not included in the assessment of the AA or its buffer. at-grade bike and foot trails, or trails (with light traffic) horse trails commercial developments fences that interfere with the movements of wildlife (i.e. food safety fences that prevent the movement of deer, rabbits and frogs) natural upland habitats intensive agriculture (row crops, orchards and vineyards) nature or wildland parks golf courses range land and pastures paved roads (two lanes or larger) railroads (with infrequent use: 2 trains per day or less) roads not hazardous to wildlife, such as seldom used rural roads, forestry roads or private roads swales and ditches vegetated levees lawns active railroads (more than 2 trains per day) parking lots horse paddocks, feedlots, turkey ranches, etc. residential areas sound walls sports fields urbanized parks with active recreation pedestrian/bike trails (with heavy traffic)